alexanderpehlivanov/uni_introduction_programming_course_2019/README.md

     bool myBoolean = true;       // Boolean
 ```

-* **Arithmetic Operations** - is a mathematical operation that takes two *variables* and performs a calculation on them
+* **Arithmetic Operations** - is a mathematical operation that takes two *variables* and performs a calculation on them.

 ```c++
     int a = 6;